Campus nooks to hit the books

 If you need silence to concentrate, the Grey Nuns Reading Room is for you.

-Just a five-minute walk from the Webster Library, the beautiful and newly-renovated chapel space operates on a strict no-talking rule, so it’s an ideal place to get down to business.
+Just a five-minute walk from the Webster Library, the beautiful and newly-renovated chapel space operates on a strict no-talking rule, including a keyboard-free zero-noise room, so it’s an ideal place to get down to business.
 The Reading Room seats 192, but you can also reserve one of 14 group study rooms.

 The EV lounge and terrace